VirgilSecurity/virgil-sdk-php/README.md

 ### Initializing an API Client

-To create an instance of *VirgilClient* class, just call its static method with your application's *accessToken* which you generated on developer's deshboard.
+To create an instance of *VirgilClient* class, just call its static method with your application's *accessToken* which you generated on developer's dashboard.

 ```php